What AI Actually Cites: New Data Is Changing the Role of PR

 One of the most important takeaways is that AI systems overwhelmingly rely on non-paid, third-party content.

-This reinforces something PR professionals have long understood: credibility comes from independent sources.
+This reinforces something PR professionals have always touted: credibility comes from independent sources.

 What’s changed is that this credibility now directly shapes how AI systems describe companies and technologies.